AtitSuraamornkul/LLM_MMM/README.md

 **INPUT EXTRACTED DATA INTO VECTOR DATABASE FOR RAG**

-4. adjust and run ingestion.py to input into vector database
+4. run ingestion.py to input into vector database

 5. run python -m streamlit run app_RAG.py to start the app